Mrtracker-new/BAR/README.md

 ## 🔧 Technical Details

-- Built with Python 3.8+ and PyQt5
+- Built with Python 3.8+ and PyQt5 for cross-platform compatibility
 - Packaged as a standalone Windows executable using PyInstaller
 - All data stored locally with proper encryption
 - No external dependencies or internet connection required
 - File scanning engine supports all Windows drive types (Fixed, Removable, Network, etc.)
 - Multi-threaded scanning for improved performance
 - Validation of .bar files using signature verification and version compatibility checks
+- Secure deletion using industry-standard techniques to prevent data recovery
+- Blacklist system to prevent reimporting of deleted sensitive files
+- Comprehensive logging system for security auditing and troubleshooting

 ---